8 Ways to Balance Your Hormones Naturally

 Strength and weight training also help boost levels of muscle-maintaining hormones that decline with age, such as testosterone and growth hormone.

 If you are unable to perform vigorous exercise, even regular walking may increase these hormone levels, potentially increasing your strength and improving your quality of life.
+You can try taking a vitamin d3 supplement as well.

 Although a combination of resistance and aerobic training seems to provide the best results, engaging in any type of physical activity on a regular basis is beneficial.